Before we get into Janet’s question and my answer, here’s a couple of things to think about before you even start float / trailer training.

 *** And you want your horse to know where the roof of the float is.
 I did that with Oliver by using the butt of my whip to make a little sound on the roof above his ears, while he was still on the ramp, before he was even asked to step into the float.

-And your FEEL is a very big deal too – because that’s where your horse develops the confidence that you’re listening to them in all the ways that you experience your ability to listen to them.
-We systematically develop that Feel to the n’th degree on our Fast Track program, plus there’s a bunch of those float loading baby steps in Fast Track as well.
+In order to achieve those steps above, your FEEL is a very big deal – because that’s where your horse develops the confidence that you’re listening to them in all the ways that you experience your ability to listen to them that will transform your relationship.
+You get a very good start to that Feel on our short program Journey to Feel and there’s a huge expansion on Feel and bunch of those float loading baby steps in our Fast Track program, as well.

 Here’s some more articles about float training: